LYSYyy/MFC/README.md

 # MFC

-MFC (Metasploit fast Connect) is a script that allows you to create quick Metasploit Payload sessions and connect with them at any time.
+Metasploit fast Connect (MFC) is a script that allows you to create quick Metasploit Payload sessions and connect with them at any time.
 The task of MFC is to facilitate connecting to selected running exploits!

 # MFC FUNCTION: